 November 11th is Veterans Day, a day to honor our brave veterans who made sacrifices for our country to fight and serve in the United States Armed Forces.
 The dogs in these videos help veterans who suffer from post-traumatic stress disorder (PTSD), mental illness, or physical disabilities after coming home.

 November is National Pet Cancer Awareness Month.
 While the diagnosis of cancer can be very heartbreaking, we wanted to shed light on some happy stories that will hopefully show the sheer strength and will power dogs can have.
 Here are nine dogs who survived cancer.

 October is officially National Adopt A Shelter Dog Month.
-Here are nine heartwarming stories of adopting shelter dogs that will hopefully inspire you to do the same.
+Here are nine heartwarming stories of adopted shelter dogs that will hopefully inspire you to give a dog a home.

-The smell of pumpkin spice lattes, the change in the color of the leaves, sweater weather–it can only mean one thing: it’s officially fall!
-In honor of the season, here are ten dogs who cannot get enough of one of the best things about fall–jumping in piles of leaves!
+The smell of pumpkin spice lattes, the change in the color of the leaves, sweater weather — they can only mean one thing: it’s officially fall!
+In honor of the season, here are ten dogs who cannot get enough of one of the best things about fall — jumping in piles of leaves!

 Happy Mother’s Day to all the moms out there, including dog mamas!
-Mother’s Day this year falls on May 12th and serves as a time to celebrate all types of moms.
+Mother’s Day in 2020 falls on May 10th and serves as a time to celebrate all types of moms.
 Whether it’s a human or a doggy mom, all moms deserve to be honored on this special day.

 April 22nd is Earth Day!
 Going green doesn’t just apply to us as humans; it also applies to us as dog owners.
 If you want to live a greener life, it’s important to include your pets in the process.
 Here’s what you can do to go green.